Your views are important to us: we’re always keen to hear your questions, comments and concerns. Here are a few ways you can express your views.

 Register your email address here!

-We are increasing using email to send messages to parents; it's quicker, more reliable than coming home via your children and more environmentally friendly too!
-Queries sent via this form will be answered in the first instance by our Bursar, Nikki Ward.
+We are increasing using email to send messages to parents; it is quicker, more reliable than coming home via your children and more environmentally friendly too!
+Queries sent via this form will be answered in the first instance by our Office Manager, Nikki Ward.